 - They are controlled by means of practice and non-attachment

 Patanjali’s first sutra is telling.
-He defines everything he is about to share with us as “… the beginning of instruction in yoga.”
+He defines everything he is about to share with us as “This is the beginning of instruction in yoga.”
 He doesn’t want us to become bigheaded or mistake his words as a treasure map.
 Sutras are not shortcuts to enlightenment.
 Sutras offer us opportunities to gain insights into our existence, self, and being but not without work.
 Sutras 2-12 outline the work.

-Patanjali defines yoga as stilling the thought-waves in our minds and discovering our true nature which he describes as samadhi (Sah-mah-dhee).
+Patanjali defines yoga as stilling the thought-waves in our minds and discovering our true nature which he describes as Samadhi (sah-mah-dhee).
 Samadhi refers to consciousness or awareness that is free of all thought forms.
 We already know samadhi from our own experience since our minds were once completely free of thoughts, when we were infants and small children, and yet our minds were most certainly aware and awake.
 Empty the mind of thoughts, memories, sensory impressions, and you are left with samadhi, which is the goal of yoga.

 Patanjali categorizes thought-waves into five types: right knowledge, wrong knowledge, verbal delusion, sleep and memory.
 He warns us that some of these thought-waves cause pain and others do not bring pain because they are easier to transcend and experience samadhi.

 He describes examples of right knowledge as direct perception, inference, and scriptural authority.
 Direct perception is when we perceive something for ourselves.
 It is something we directly experience.
 Inference is when we correctly perceive within ourselves something we have learned from accomplished yogis or written texts.
 For example, we learn about the concept of samadhi and are able to infer it as operating within ourselves.
-We recognize that thoughtless awareness is the core of our moment by moment conscious awareness.
-Scriptural authority is a bit trickier to understand because scriptures in yogic traditions are not the same thing as scriptures in Middle Eastern Religions.
+We recognize thoughtless awareness as the core of our moment by moment experiences.
+Scriptural authority is a bit trickier to understand because scriptures in yogic traditions are not the same as scriptures in Middle Eastern Religions.
 In yoga, scriptures along with the spoken words of yogis who have attained enlightenment, are not considered mandatory doctrine to be blindly believed and followed.
 Blind faith is highly discouraged.
 Instead students are directed to read the scriptures as well as listen to the words of their teachers and accept them only after verifying the truth of them for themselves.